These gluten-free chocolate cupcakes are light, fluffy and bursting with dark chocolate flavor. They are also dairy-free and so simple to make.

 Developing a chocolate cupcake/cake recipe has been a long process for me.
 For some reason the cakes would fall flat in the oven, or soon after coming out of the oven.
 I finally found just the right balance of ingredients that make these cupcakes chocolatey, moist, light and hold a perfect rise.

 Gluten-free flour – I know that the trend in gluten-free baking has moved to all-in-one wheat flour replacements.
 So I developed this recipe using King Arthur Measure for Measure Flour.
-Cup4Cup (best price usually at Target) and Pamela’s Artisan blend will work well too.
-All of these are certified gluten-free.
-I did not test with Bob’s Red Mill 1 to 1 (not certified GF) since I have had bad reactions to several of their products.
+Be sure to check out my collection of King Arthur Gluten-Free Flour recipes.
+Cup4Cup and Pamela’s Artisan blend will work well too.
+All of these flours are certified gluten-free.
+I did not test with Bob’s Red Mill 1 to 1 (not certified GF) since I have had reactions to several of their products.

 Cocoa Powder – Ghirardelli used to be my go-to, but their products now contain a wheat warning.
 Hershey’s cocoa powder is gluten-free and easy to find at your local market.
 I personally prefer an organic cacao powder but I encourage you to use whatever unsweetened cocoa powder you have!